calculix/CalculiX-Examples/Linear/StressConc1/README.md

 <img src="Refs/nodepath.png"  title="Worst principal stress, path specified by node set">
 <img src="Refs/linepath.png"  title="Worst principal stress, path specified by line set.
 There is a bug: target nodes without values (outside the structure) should interrupt the curve.">

+The rotation of the rot node about z is written to `Stress.dat` and displayed in the console window at the end of the postprocessing.